-We have since completed an extensive renovation of the property and Mark and our two whippets are now based full time in Italy to manage our retreats.
+We have since completed an extensive renovation of the property and Mark and our dog Marvin are now based full time in Italy to manage our retreats.

 More About Mark

-My first experience of yoga was on a winter evening in December 2009, a Hatha yoga class in our local church hall.
-It was cold and my body was stiff from many years of running and sitting at a desk, I can’t say it was a particularly enjoyable experience!
+My first experience of yoga came much later on a winter's evening in December 2009, a hatha yoga class in our local church hall.
+It was cold and my body was stiff from many years of running and sitting at a desk, I can't say it was a particularly enjoyable experience!
 I decided to give it a few weeks and see if it could help with my tight calf muscles which had been giving me problems in my running for the past few years.

 Something was drawing me to the yoga and I was soon adding more weekly classes.
 My first experience of Ashtanga yoga was on a holiday to India in 2011 and over the next 12 months I found myself committing to a 6 day weekly practice and the running had been relegated to a distant memory.
 Yoga has become such a large part of my life that touches almost everything I do in a truly wonderful and positive way.

-I started building up a daily practice under the guidance of Scott Johnson at Stillpoint Yoga London and over the years have spent time practising with some fantastic teachers including Adam Keen, Ursula Scott, Nik Klironomos & Andy Gill.
+I started building up a daily practice under the guidance of Scott Johnson at Stillpoint Yoga London and have spent the past seven or eight years studying with Adam Keen.
 I have also been very fortunate to attend a number of retreats and workshops with some truly inspiring teachers including, Gingi Lee, John Scott, Harmony Slater, Rolf Naujokat and David Garrigues.